vitorRodriguesDev/search-cep/README.md

 ## Search Cep

-the Search Cep is a simple, fully functional project so you can locate your city's zip code quickly.
+The Search Cep is a simple, fully functional project so you can locate your city's zip code quickly.

 **test now:** https://search-cep-ten.vercel.app